0xbitcoin/0xbitcoin-miner/README.md

 2. brew install yarn
 3. clone/download this project
 4. open a terminal, cd into the project folder and run 'yarn'
-5. run commands like 'npm run account new'
+5. run with 'node index.js'

 ## Building from Source